 The Pillsbury Crescents© Rolls

-The reason why this recipe is so easy is because we use Pillsbury Crescents© dinner rolls that comes ready to use.
+The reason why this recipe is so easy is because we use Pillsbury Crescents© dinner rolls that come ready to use.
 I just stopped by Walmart to pick up some on the way home.
 You can make homemade dough, but today’s tarts are all about quick, easy, and delicious!
 We’ll be ready to serve in 30 minutes!

 The best choice would be creamy cheese such as Brie.
 Its mild flavor goes really well with almost any fruit.
-You don’t want to overpower the tart with cheese that has strong flavor.
-However, if you don’t have an access to Brie cheese, cream cheese can be used instead.
+You don’t want to overpower the tart with cheese that has a strong flavor.
+However, if you don’t have access to Brie cheese, cream cheese can be used instead.